2kfi/Hakeem/docs/JUDGES.md

 ## 9. Conclusion

 Hakeem demonstrates the potential of voice AI for democratizing access to medical information, particularly in regions with limited healthcare resources or language barriers.
-By combining open-source technologies (Whisper, Piper, llama.cpp) with custom medical domain adaptation, the project achieves a functional voice assistant that runs on consumer hardware.
+By combining open-source technologies (Whisper, Piper, llama.cpp) with medical domain optimization (MedGemma), the project achieves a functional voice assistant that runs on consumer hardware.

 The bilingual (English/Arabic) design addresses a critical gap in Arabic-speaking regions, while the offline capability ensures accessibility in areas with limited internet connectivity.

 ### Key Achievements

 ✅ Functional voice assistant with medical focus
 ✅ Bilingual support (English + Arabic)
 ✅ Offline operation capability
 ✅ Runs on consumer hardware
 ✅ Docker deployment ready
 ✅ Open architecture for extension

 ---